kali/kali.github.io/_posts/2016-02-22-Query2-in-timely.md

 Here again, nothing comes from timely.
 Bytes8 is a structure around an array of eight bytes I have written for Query2.
 As a matter of fact, Map are so easy to deal with that I have not even bother putting this one in timely formalism.
-I could have done it, but what's the point really ?
+I could have done it, but what's the point really?
 Iterators are so easy...

 A few more lines of preliminary: